pliu/k8splayground/apps/prometheus-operator/README.md

 Examples of things to experiment with:

 - understanding how metrics labels and alert labels are used by Prometheus and Alertmanager, respectively
+- add and remove labels from exported metrics
 - creating new receivers (e.g. Slack)
-- creating a routing tree using label matching with which to route alerts
+- understand and create routing trees using label matching to route alerts
 - adding exporters to scrape metrics from new services
 - adding new alerting rules
 - adding new Grafana dashboards